elohimgv/elohimgv/README.md

 ### Hi, I am Elohim! 😀
 - ✨ I´m interested in creative programming, decentralized internet and machine learning (in progress to learn...).
-And I feel good when explore how my conscious and incosncious mind act 🔥 to beat things that I feel bad.
+And I feel good when explore how my conscious and unconscious  mind act 🔥 to beat things that I feel bad.
 I like to learn new things, but the most important thing to me is to transform my interior.
 I don´t tag mysefl in a professional profile... just I define me how _integrator of experiences_.
 - 📫 How to reach me: elohim.guevara@gmail.com